reimertz/ebt/README.md

 9. Once opened, go to Ableton Live -> Settings -> Midi and Sync tab and add Touch Designer as a source in one of the empty drop down.
 10. Play the track
 11. If you have Touch Designer running, sensor values should change the bass track volume.

+### Random stuff

+#### Ambient background track

+Use this [ambient ljungle sound](https://www.youtube.com/watch?v=nZUMdnky11E) as a background track opened in a browser tab at 25% to create a great vibe inside the tent.